Christy learned the art and science of cooking from her Southern kin. Her cooking secrets aren't secrets because she shares them freely.

 Unfortunately, the lake has been suffering depleted walleye stock for the last few years, so the Department of Natural Resources has implemented strict walleye limits.
 We had to release the walleye we accidentally caught.

-But the northern pike were delicious!
+But the northern pike was delicious!